-\NANORAY-312, a global Phase III clinical trial for elderly patients with locally-advanced head and neck cancer who are ineligible for platinum-based (cisplatin) chemotherapy, is being activated in Europe and the United States initially as a Phase III trial.
+NANORAY-312, a global Phase III clinical trial for elderly patients with locally-advanced head and neck cancer who are ineligible for platinum-based (cisplatin) chemotherapy, is being activated in Europe and the United States initially as a Phase III trial.
 We activated the first clinical sites for NANORAY-312 in Europe in the fourth quarter of 2021, with the first patient randomized in January 2022.
-We expect U.S. activation and enrollment at U.S. sites and Asian sites (through LianBio) to begin in 2022.
-For its evaluation of NANORAY-312, the FDA has accepted the available data from Study 102 Escalation.
-NBTXR3 for the treatment of locally advanced head and neck cancers received Fast Track designation from the FDA in February 2020.

-† LianBio has been granted development and commercialization rights for NBTXR3 in key countries in Asia.
-In addition, certain NBTXR3 clinical trials conducted by our former collaborator, PharmaEngine, are currently being conducted in Asia and are in the process of being concluded or terminated.
-See "Business-Our Collaboration Agreements-PharmaEngine" for additional details.
+We expect U.S. activation and and enrollment at U.S. sites and Asian sites (through Liansbio) to begin in 2022.
+For its evaluation of NANORAY-312, the FDA has accepted the available data from Study 102 Escalation, NBTXRS for the treatment of locally advanced head and neck cancers received Fast Triack designation from the FDA in February 2020. † Liansbio has been granted development and commercialization rights for NBTXRS at the process of being concluded by our former collaborator, PharmaEngine, are currently being conducted in Asia and are in the process of being concluded or terminated.
+See Business-Our Collaborator Agreements-PharmaEngine (in addition), certain NBTXRS clinical trials conducted by our former collaborator, PharmaEngine, are currently being conducted in Asia and are in the process of being concluded or terminated. head of the collaborator of the colla